March 13, 2026

 "I can always count on American mis-education.
 Students get the point of the quiz: they've been well taught about men who break the peace but know little or nothing about women who make the peace."

-Ironically, that same edition of the Times was filled with quotes from politicians and journalists urging Trump to keep dropping those bombs.
+The same issue of the Times that featured the Colman’s obit was filled with quotes from politicians and journalists, mostly men, urging Trump to keep dropping those bombs.

 And nary a word sounding the case for peace and non-violence.